 RCM scanning unit is connected via standard C-mount adapters between the microscope and camera.
 The laser light is fed into the RCM unit via a single mode fibre connector (both standard connectors).

-RCM drivers are available LabView (free of charge), uManager / ImageJ (Fiji) (free of charge), and Nikon NIS Elements (at cost).
+RCM drivers are available for LabView (free of charge), Micro-Manager / ImageJ (Fiji) (free of charge), and Nikon NIS Elements (at cost).

 Laser combiners: Omicron Lighthub, Toptica CLE, Coherent Galaxy, Nikon Lu-N4 and Vortran.
 The RCM laser coupling is compatible with single mode fibers with FC/APC connector and NA 0.11.
 Using other fiber connectors will degrade image quality.

 Wavelengths: For ‘RCM visible’ the lasers with wavelength from 405 upwards are suitable.
 RCM is designed as a 4 colour system.
 We offer a flexible laser solution that can be equipped with 1 to 4 lasers.
 Laser lines can be upgraded at later stage as well.
 As the RCM is sensitive, we only need low power lasers (max 25 mW).
 The advantage of the low power lasers is the significantly longer lifetime.